Halal Flavours: A Guide to the Moscow's Best Spots

 Taksim

 Named after Istanbul’s famous square and its red tram, Taksim brings the city’s unmistakable spirit to the heart of Moscow.
+The restaurant is especially popular among guests looking for authentic Turkish cuisine, lively interiors, and generous halal-friendly dining in the city centre.
 The restaurant celebrates the diversity and sophistication of Turkish cuisine, offering over 95 meat dishes from tender lamb kebabs and veal steaks to charcoal-grilled delicacies and signature chef’s cuts.
 Alongside them, 35 varieties of traditional appetisers fill the table: creamy hummus, spicy ezme, smoky eggplant spreads, and crisp böreks.
+Freshly baked flatbreads, aromatic spices, grilled vegetables, and rich sauces complete the menu, creating a dining experience inspired by traditional Istanbul restaurants.
 Every ingredient is certified halal and cooked with the attention to detail typical of Istanbul’s finest kitchens.
 The space itself echoes the city it’s named after — vibrant, welcoming, and full of flavour.
+Warm lighting, colourful details, and spacious halls make Taksim well suited for family dinners, large gatherings, and long evening meals filled with conversation and shared plates.

 Address: Arbat Street, 21с1